adabruzziches/SML209-18/part2-homework.md

  <p>
  <img style="width:70%; border:1px solid green; float:left; margin: 0 10px 10px 0;"
  src="https://upload.wikimedia.org/wikipedia/commons/0/08/Spiaggia_rosa%2C_isola_di_budelli%2C_sardegna.jpg" alt="Image of   Budelli Island, Sardinia, Italy">
+This image portrays the Island of Budelli, located in Sardinia (Italy).
+Budelli is considered one of the most beautiful islands in the Mediterranean Sea.
+It is especially renowned for its Spiaggia Rosa ("Pink Beach"), in the south-eastern part of the island, which owes its typical color to microscopic fragments of corals and shells.
  </a>
-This image portrays the Island of Budelli, located in Sardinia (Italy)
  </p>

  <hr>